Ajou-Khronies/OpenVG_1.1_Spec/Specification.md

 >
 > `VG_BAD_HANDLE_ERROR`
 >
-> – if font is not a valid font handle, or is not shared with the current context VG_ILLEGAL_ARGUMENT_ERROR
+> â€“ if font is not a valid font handle, or is not shared with the current context VG_ILLEGAL_ARGUMENT_ERROR
 >
-> – if glyphCount is zero or a negative value
+> â€“ if glyphCount is zero or a negative value
 >
-> – if the pointer to the glyphIndices array is NULL or is not properly aligned
+> â€“ if the pointer to the glyphIndices array is NULL or is not properly aligned
 >
-> – if a pointer to either of the adjustments_x or adjustments_y arrays are non-NULL and are not properly aligned
+> â€“ if a pointer to either of the adjustments_x or adjustments_y arrays are non-NULL and are not properly aligned
 >
-> – if any of the glyphIndices has not been defined in a given font object
+> â€“ if any of the glyphIndices has not been defined in a given font object
 >
-> – if paintModes is not a valid bitwise OR of values from the VGPaintMode enumeration, or 0
+> â€“ if paintModes is not a valid bitwise OR of values from the VGPaintMode enumeration, or 0

 # <a name="Chapter12"></a><a name="Image Filters"></a> 12 Image Filters